symfony/symfony-docs/components/uid.rst

 Generating and Inspecting UUIDs/ULIDs in the Console
 ----------------------------------------------------

-.. versionadded:: 5.3

-    The commands to inspect and generate UUIDs/ULIDs were introduced in Symfony 5.3.

 This component provides several commands to generate and inspect UUIDs/ULIDs in the console.
 They are not enabled by default, so you must add the following